Why Jesus?

 Read More

-Why do you believe and trust the Bible – Native American Christian answers (Mark Custalow)
+Why do you believe and trust the Bible – Native American Answers – Mark Custalow

 Mark Custalow, from the Mattaponi tribe in Virginia, answers the question, “Why do you believe and trust the Bible?”